Kitware/CMake/Help/command/install.rst

 Introduction
 ^^^^^^^^^^^^

 This command generates installation rules for a project.
-Rules specified by calls to this command within a source directory are executed in order during installation.
-The order across directories is not defined.
+Install rules specified by calls to the ``install()`` command within a source directory are executed in order during installation.
+Install rules in subdirectories added by calls to the :command:`add_subdirectory` command are interleaved with those in the parent directory to run in the order declared (see policy :policy:`CMP0082`).

 There are multiple signatures for this command.
 Some of them define installation options for files and targets.
 Options common to